NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Core/1.3.0/Appointment-StandardPattern/Rebook-Methods.page.md

 * Confirm BaRS [Capabilities](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_2_0#get-/metadata).
 * [Request Available slots](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_2_0#get-/Slot).
 * Select a slot.
 * Perform a [GET](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_2_0#get-/Appointment/-id-) operation using the id of the appointment to /Appointment/\{id\}.
-Alternatively, if the .id is not known, the read can be undertaken with [GET](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_2_0#get-/Appointment), using the {{pagelink:core-SPCancellation-1.3.0, text:patient information}}, and selecting the .id by the matching the required resource.
+Alternatively, if the .id is not known, the read can be undertaken with [GET](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_2_0#get-/Appointment), using the {{pagelink:core-SPFindResource-1.3.0, text:find resource}} workflow, and selecting the .id by the matching the required resource.
 NB: If a match cannot be performed, using this method, manual processes should be engaged.
 * Set the Appointment.status value to "cancelled"
 * Perform a [PUT](https://digital.nhs.uk/developer/api-catalogue/booking-and-referral-fhir/v1_2_0#put-/Appointment/-id-) operation using the id of the appointment to /Appointment/\{id\}